-Materiality for the financial statements as a whole was set at £882,000, determined with reference to a benchmark of Net Assets of £17.65m, of which it represents approximately 5% (2017: 5%).
+Materiality for the financial statements as a whole was set at £639,000, determined with reference to a benchmark of net assets of £13.1 million, of which it represents approximately by 5% (2018: 5%).

-We reported to the Audit and Risk Committee any corrected or uncorrected identified misstatements exceeding £44,000, in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We reported to the Audit and Risk Committee any corrected or uncorrected identified misstatements exceeding £31,000, in addition to other identified misstatements that warranted reporting on qualitative grounds.